-- 2.4.6 The following should also be borne in mind when carrying out the assessment: - (i) coating powders can create airborne dusts and these may present a health hazard.
+- (i) details and information on any hazardous substances - (ii) guidance on health hazards associated with the product and substances - (iii) guidance on workplace exposure limits (WELs) - (iv) advice on safe handling and use - (v) advice on precautions necessary to avoid exposure. - 2.4.6 The following should also be borne in mind when carrying out the assessment: - (i) coating powders can create airborne dusts and these may present a health hazard.
 Where airborne concentrations of individual substances exceed, or are likely to exceed, the Workplace Exposure Limit for low toxicity dust given in HSE Guidance Note EH40 (ref.
-37) or any inhouse occupational exposure limits, action must be taken to prevent or control exposure.
+37) or any in-house occupational exposure limits, action must be taken to prevent or control exposure.
 The WEL is based around what is inhalable or respirable so particle size is important.
-Respirable dust and inhalable dust are those fractions of airborne dust which will be collected when sampling is undertaken in accordance with the methods described in MDHS14/3 General methods for sampling and gravimetric analysis of respirable and inhalable dust. (ref.37b) - (ii) Substances that have been assigned a WEL are subject to the requirements of COSHH.
+Respirable dust and inhalable dust are those fractions of airborne dust which will be collected when sampling is undertaken in accordance with the methods described in MDHS14/4 General methods for sampling and gravimetric analysis of respirable thoracic and inhalable aerosols. (ref.37b) - Substances that have been assigned a WEL are subject to the requirements of COSHH.
 These Regulations require employers to prevent or control exposure to hazardous substances.
-Under COSHH, control is defined as adequate only if a) the principles of good control practice are applied, b) any WEL is not exceeded and c) exposure to asthmagens, carcinogens and mutagens are reduced as low as is reasonably practicable. - (iii) Coating powder dusts may cause adverse skin or respiratory reactions, including sensitisation in certain cases.
-Refer to the product safety data sheet for specific information. - (iv) Hazardous products of degradation may be formed during the burning off of powder coating deposits from jigs and hangers.
-Refer to the supplier for more information on these if required. - 2.4.7 Measures which should be introduced to prevent or adequately control exposure include the following: - (i) Design and operate processes and activities to minimise emission, release and spread of coating powders.
+Under COSHH, control is defined as adequate only if a) the principles of good control practice are applied, b) any WEL is not exceeded and c) exposure to asthmagens, carcinogens and mutagens are reduced as low as is reasonably practicable.

+- (iii) Coating powder dusts may cause adverse skin or respiratory reactions, including sensitisation in certain cases.
+Refer to the product safety data sheet for specific information. - (iv) Hazardous products of degradation may be formed during the burning off of powder coating deposits from jigs and hangers. - 2.4.7 Measures which should be introduced to prevent or adequately control exposure include the following: - (i) Design and operate processes and activities to minimise emission, release and spread of coating powders.